kateolmstead/unity-sdk/README.md

     private void Update(){

         if(frame.FrameState == MessagingFrame.FrameStateEnum.Loaded && !shown){
-            //the frame is ready and has never been shown
+            //the placement is ready and has never been shown

             shown = true;
             //render the frame